HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

 The elements of my project that I believe to be most successful are the immersive detail and ambience of the room, how the room electronically comes alive and the experience of the book translated into a physical space.
+The immense detail I included truly creates an immersive experience and further visually develops the narrative.
 I really enjoyed this project and how I developed my idea so much through the design process.
 I began with just wanting to create a miniature scene that includes movement and sound.
 However, through the double diamond process, individual ideation and peer input, I have greatly expanded this base idea and created a successful and purposeful project.
 I am also very proud of how I persisted even with countless setbacks and with my minimal knowledge.
 Consequently, I have greatly expanded my knowledge of electronics as I came into this course with no experience with electronics, circuits, coding or basically anything in that realm.

 On the contrary, I did encounter many setbacks and hurdles within the process which introduces some parts of my project which could be improved.
-I really struggled finding a sufficient sensor input that was reliable but also descrete in the pages of the book.
+I really struggled finding a sufficient sensor input that was reliable but also discrete in the pages of the book.
 But my downfall was immediately going for a complicated tech solution of capacitive touch sensors which were too unreliable.
-If I had gone with a much more simpler option first like circuit switches I would have reduced this process significantly, thus giving me more time to work on the aesthetic of the book and to streamline or even advance each interaction.
+If I had gone with a much more simpler option first, like circuit switches I would have reduced this process significantly, thus giving me more time to work on the aesthetic of the book and to streamline or even advance each interaction.
 A physical part of my project that could have been improved is inventing a way so that the pages will not touch and trigger the interactions when not intended.
 I could not think of a way to do this but with more time and research I would have been able to make the book more user friendly.
 Although this is not a major problem as the thickness of the pages significantly reduced this problem, it could still be improved.
 I could have also improved on the final fabrication of the wires.
 I had to change the fabrication of the fan at the last minute so I did not have time to fully fabricate it.
 This is not too important as it cannot be seen but if I wanted to streamline the look more I could have added a wooden box, but this would have just made it more bulky.
 On the outside some wires are visible.
 If I wanted to make this project more streamline I could add another layer of ply wood to cover them up.
 I could have improved the door interaction by making the servo attachment more discrete.
-This method was not my first choice, so i had to adapt after some hurdles.
+This method was not my first choice, so I had to adapt after some hurdles.
 Although it can be seen it is not noticeable and does not take away from the experience.
-Even without these elements I am still happy with the final fabrication.
+Even with these limitations I am still happy with the final outcome.

 I used a few external research documents to guide my construction of the miniature room elements and to get the electronic technical parts operating correctly.
 As stated earlier in the 'other research' section, I used a tutorial for the miniature record player and the upholstered armchair.
 Adapting these tutorials to cater for electronic components and the materials I had access to, I used them as a rough guidelines and to help spark ideas (Materials, methods, aesthetic) on how to physically create these elements.
 I added aspects of my own to fit the aesthetic of my room, such as the sewed dimples on the armchair and the wooden exterior of the record player.
 I also did some research on ways to execute the action on sensors on the page of a book.
 First looking at capacitive touch sensors and closing a circuit with the human body, I used a few online resources to expand my understanding of these methods and help me translate these physical circuits into digital code.
 As I progressed through the touch sesnor testing, I utilised more resources that focused more on triggering the action through touching a pin and 3V.
 Using an animated book tutorial and paper piano tutorial, I was able to recontextualise the physical workings and adapt the code for my specific situation, consequently, finding the most reliable option for the more complicated components such as the speaker and servo.
 Online research was extremely helpful during both my design and physical construction process.
 I used pinterest to develop mood boards on the different parts of the process which allowed me to narrow down exactly what I wanted to create, as I was slightly unsure at the begginning.
 Through the related projects, I was inspired to include immense detail and it gave me some ideas of the room I wanted to created and what the story behind the room would entail.
 The related projects both gave me ideas of miniature scenes and interactive books and how I can combine these seperate elements to create my project.
 Overall, through online research of both aesthetic and technical components, I was able to discover similar ideas, expand my individual knowledge and apply the notions conveyed within my own project.

 There are many elements of my project that are novel.
 Overall, I have not been able to find something exactly like my project.
-I have found iterations of miniature models that use electronics but do not incorporate the larger narrative or physical book and on the other hand, I have found interactive books that do not involve a physical miniature space (as seen in my related projects section).
+I have found iterations of miniature models that use electronics but do not incorporate the larger narrative or physical book and on the other hand, I have found interactive books that do not involve a physical miniature space (as seen in my 'related projects' section).
 By combining theses two different projects I have created a novel experience.
 I wanted to create something that combines the feeling of physically reading a book with a visual physical experience, which I had never seen before.
-Rather than digitally creating visuals that tell a story or two dimensionally visualising a story in a physical space, I aimed to created a experience that visually narrates a physical book in a physical space.
+Rather than digitally creating visuals that tell a story or two dimensionally visualising a story in a physical space, I aimed to created an experience that visually narrates a physical book in a physical space.
 I wanted to create a very unique expereince and truly bring the reader into the story.
 I often find myself getting lost in the words on a page and not truly imaginatively visualising what is happening, so I wanted to elucidate a story in an actual physical space.
-Although in our modern world there are other forms of visual entertainment such as movies and books, I created a whole new experience that is more complex, engaging and immersive and combines the visual component of movies but alters it to be three dimensional and the narrative of a book.
+Although in our modern world there are other forms of visual entertainment such as movies and books, I created a whole new experience that is more complex, engaging and immersive and combines the visual component of movies but alters it to be three dimensional and follow the narrative of a book.
+I have also never seen a device or project that uses a book to trigger things externally.
+As seen in my related projects, there are some interactive book projects but they only trigger things on the actual page of the book.
+I wanted to expand this project from a two dimensional into a three dimensional realm.
+Another element that is novel is the amount of interactions.
+Many miniature scenes use electronics but they usually only use one component like turning on lights etc.
+I however go very much past this limit and incorporate artificial movement, lights, sound, and natural movement to truly create an immersive memorable experience that is novel.

+To improve or expand my project I could make it more elaborate.
+I could create more interactions and even expand the scene to multiple rooms.
+This would have the same functionality and experience of my current project but it would just be more immersive and complicated.

-An interesting extension of this project would be to instead of having a book, record my voice to play with it.
+An interesting extension of this project would be instead of having a book, record my voice to play with it.
 This changes the experience greatly as it transitions from more of a physical literary realm moving towards more of a strictly visual space.
 This of course introduces the great debate of books vs movies/audio books and the difference between holding a physical book and reducing entertainment to just a visually and audio stimulating experience.
 I like the incorporation of the book as it relates the physical space to a physical book and makes the experience more authentic.
-Through human interaction, i aimed to develop relatability and I wanted to make it seem as if you were in the scene yourself, which accounts for the lack of characters in the physical space and the first person story.
+Through human interaction, I aimed to develop relatability and I wanted to make it seem as if you were in the scene yourself, which accounts for the lack of characters in the physical space and the first person story.

-My project could also be adpated into an educational tool.
+My project could also be adapted into an educational tool.
 Each page could have a word and then that action could be represented in the scene.
 This would help children learn the meanings behind words and to eventually associate words with their corresponding meanings.
 This would completely change the experience as the target audience, complexity of use, and simple visual representation would need to be adapted so that children can easily use, understand and learn from the device.

 In a much different context, this project could be adapted into a tool used for investigative criminal studies.
 The scene could be used to reconstruct crimes and solve them.

-My project could aslo be used to plan set design for theatre shows.
+My project could also be used to plan set design for theatre shows.
 Planning these big productions on a miniature scale is very helpful to test the different set configurations, lighting design and spatial composition.
 This would obviously change the target audeince, purpose and functionality of my project.

 Overall, I really enjoyed both the process and final product.
 I enjoyed learning about new ideological design processes and implementing them in a real context.
 I liked designing the room and creating a thorough experience through the small details and overall ambience of the room.
 The final product is also very rewarding as I put in a lot of work and it is nice to see my project in its final form, operating well and looking aesthetically pleasing.